pintergreg/software-engineering/lectures/15_testing.md

 :::::::::::: {.columns}
 ::::::::: {.column width="55%" .mt-5}
 - write test _before_ writing the tested code
-- without the called unit the test fill fail
+- without the called unit the test will fail
     - the called function does not exist
 - write code, that makes the test pass
 - improve the code quality